-The Center for Interdisciplinary Studies strives to provide CIS majors with multiple opportunities for interdisciplinary discussion.
+The Center for Interdisciplinary Studies strives provides CIS majors with multiple opportunities for interdisciplinary discussion and other meaningful interactions.

 At the spring banquet, the CIS honors graduating seniors.
 The Frontis W. Johnston Thesis Award is presented to the senior with the best thesis.
 The banquet is a festive and formal occasion for seniors and their advisers.